gsimmunai/home-assignment-v1/README.md

 # Assignment:
 ## Hypothesis:
-**If we restrict ourselves to "In vivo" environment, neurons have a higher response compared to other cell types on average.**<br>
+**If we restrict ourselves to "In vivo" environment, neurons exhibit a higher average response rate than other cell types.**<br>
 _In vivo: biological term for 'in a living body of an animal'_<br>

 You have been designated to share your knowledgeable stance on the hypothesis's validity, deriving insights from real experimental data.<br>